Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Races/Spirit/Terten.md

 The difference between tertens and other undeads is that the former usually have purpose to exist.
-Terten either tries to fulfill that reason, or tries to live in this new form, as biological needs no longer bond them to the physical world.
+Terten either tries to fulfill that reason, or tries to live in this new form, as biological needs no longer bond them to the physical world limitations.

 ### Terten civilisations
 - Vaerdena Tertens